Sunday, February 4, 2007

 3 cups commercial mayonnaise, your favorite brand (not salad dressing)

-Remove chicken from the bone, and cut into 1-inch cubes.
-Coarsely chop the celery.
-Toss chicken, celery, and grape halves together.
-Season with the thyme, garlic powder, and salt.
 Bind the salad with the mayonnaise.
-You want to use a lot of mayonnaise to make the salad very moist and creamy, but start with 1 cup, adding more as needed.
-Refrigerate, covered, for at least 1 hour before serving.
+You want to use a generous amount to make the salad very moist and creamy, but start with about 1 cup, adding more as needed.

 Poached Chicken Breasts